okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/index.md

 1. Open the Admin Console for your Okta org.
 1. Choose **Applications > Applications** to show the app integrations you have already created.
-1. Click on the application you’ve previously created on the **Applications** page.
+1. Click on the application you've previously created on the **Applications** page.
 1. Ensure that **Interaction Code** and **Refresh Token** are selected.
 1. Switch to the **Sign-On** tab
 1. Scroll down to the **Sign-On Policy** section and click **Add Rule**.